alejandrobll/py-sphviewer/README.md

 Note that if you don't have *root* permissions, the --user flag is usually needed.

-In case you might want to clone and install the package from this repository, you can simply do:
+You may want to clone and install the package from this repository.
+In such a case, simply do:

     git clone https://github.com/alejandrobll/py-sphviewer.git
     cd py-sphviewer